waedbara/SoftwareDevelopersEvaluationProject/README.md

-# Create db, logs, plugins, import directories
+# Running the application

-mkdir db logs plugins import
+`mkdir db logs plugins import`

 > Data directory, to stores the system information and graph data.